vishaltak/gitlab-development-kit/doc/howto/geo.md

 - `make geo-primary-update`, run on the primary GDK node.
 - `make geo-secondary-update`, run on any secondary GDK nodes.

-## Upgrading to Postgres 12
+## Upgrading PostgreSQL

-Upgrading to Postgres 12 is not automated in GDK with Geo.
+Upgrading to a newer Postgres version is not automated in GDK with Geo.

 It should be possible to manually accomplish an upgrade, but if you are not generally familiar with the process, it is recommended to set up your GDKs from scratch.
-The default version is now Postgres 12.

 ## Troubleshooting

 ### `postgresql-geo/data` exists but is not empty

-If you see this error during setup because you have already run `make geo-setup` once:
+If you see this error during setup because you have already run `make geo-secondary-setup` once:

 ```plaintext
 initdb: directory "postgresql-geo/data" exists but is not empty